KQM-git/TCL/docs/characters/pyro/klee.md

 ---
-description: An explosives expert and a regular at the Knights of Favonius' confinement room.
+description: An explosives expert and a regular at the Knights of Favonius's confinement room.
 Also known as Fleeing Sunlight.
 ---

 # Klee